robertmassaioli/my-reminders/README.md

 to create the production container.
 This allows us to have much more efficient production deployments.

+### Local testing with Docker

+The addon will reject installation requests from hosts that aren't whitelisted.
+If your JIRA installation has a base URL with a hostname other than "localhost", the hostname of the docker image, or one of the Atlassian OnDemand public domains, you will need to modify the whitelist (found in `src/Connect/Connect.hs`).

+You will also need to modify `snaplets/postgresql-simple/devel.cfg` to point to your database from the Docker container, as the database will not be running in the addon's Docker image.

 ## Dependencies

 Remind Me is built against the Haskell Platform, currently version `2013.2.0.0`.